viky-ai/website/doc/how-to/import-export-entities/index.md

 ## Export entities

 Select your agent, go to the entities list tab, and open the list you want to export.
-On the list header, press the **Export** button.
+On the list header, click the "CSV Export" button.

 ![Export entities list button location screenshot](img/export_button.png "Export an entities list")